Bar Soap is making a comeback. Read up on what real soap is and why everyone is in a lather about its return.

 In a nutshell: Well-formulated, super-fatted cold processed soap is the mildest cleanser that you can use on your body.
 Being alkaline, it will remove some of the skin's dirt bearing oil, but it gently cleanses and doesn't strip the skin but leaves behind moisturizing oils/lipids/fatty acids.

 Still unsure?
 The best and most accurate test of a good mild soap is how it feels on your skin.
 You be the judge.
-Try our sample bars and see if it doesn’t leave your skin feeling soft, supple, smooth and moisturized.
+Try my soap bars and see if they don't leave your skin feeling soft, supple, smooth and moisturized.

 QUESTION OF THE DAY: SHOULD I USE ANTIBACTERIAL SOAP?